tkassila/tvprograms/README.md

 # preact material app

 This app is showing tv and radio programs on a browser.
 To get json or xml data from servers, it is calling local proxy node server (on port 9090).
 You can show also descriptions and search a text from canals or programs.
-The app is also for visual handicapp people.
-Has bigger fonts, can be used with screen readers, white and black colors to change.
+The app is also working with screenreaders.
+It has two page theme: white and black.
+It has bigger fonts.

 # Developer install